 One necessary ingredient in planning for your financial future is estimating how much your money will return while invested.
 Since you can’t tell the future, the best thing you can (likely) do is look to the past.

 For your convenience, I’ve converted Robert Shiller’s S&P 500 data from 1871 until 2012 into geometric average trailing annual returns for 40, 20, 10, 5, and 1 year periods.
 I’ve calculated both nominal returns and returns after inflation – and all results include dividend reinvestment.
-(See all of our investment calculators here).
+(See all of our investment calculators here.
+Most have more recent, dividend reinvested data!).
 Enough said, here it is:

 Historic Trailing Stock Returns